MichaelMoroz/michaelmoroz.github.io/_posts/2020-8-31-Reintegration-Tracking.md

 <img src="{{ site.baseurl }}/images/ParticleCA_div_frame1.JPG" style="width:250px;height:250px;">
 </center>

 The radius of the distribution defines how likely is the particle is to multiply.
 If the all the virtual particles end up inside of a single cell the particle would not divide and stay essentially the same(if the average particle of the virtual particles is equal to the original particle).
-To make it properly conservative we just need to need to divide the mass of the particle into a number of equal chunks, and make sure the distribution average is zero.
+To make it properly conservative we just need to divide the mass of the particle into a number of equal chunks, and make sure the distribution average is zero.

 On the picture above and in the code below we see an example for a 5 virtual particle distribution, the average of the distribution directions is zero and its radius is 0.1 pixels.